I'd like to go sailing and was hoping for some tips from people who have done so!I'll have to learn how.Any tips of getting in the bussines?

 Give a wide berth to those "old school" sailors who want a cabin monkey not a crew member!

 Great thing about sailing is that once you're half-good at it, you can get a free ride anywhere in the world. it's also really challenging and great fun.
-Phil. almost 8 years ago
+Phil. about 8 years ago

 Hi Phil.
 Thought I'd just thank you for answering my question.
 Made my mind up after that.
 After never sailing or even being out on a boat before I took the leap and signed up at the nearest sailing school, (about 600km away) and absolutely loved it!
 I'm going back now to do a longer course and after that I think its safe to say that I'll be trading my shore shoes for deck shoes.
 Wish you all the best with your sailing and have a blessed festive season.